 Families are responsible for the transportation of student athletes to and from athletic practices and events.
-If a coach is asked to provide transportation, the parents must sign a release from which is kept on file in the Athletic Office.

 PROSPECTIVE STUDENTS

 It is important that LCA's athletic programs are above reproach in all our dealings.
 No special treatment, inducements, or communications are to be given to any prospective student-athlete that would not be given to any other prospective student who is not an athlete.